ferdiebergado/kubokit/README.md

 ## Tasks

-Common development tasks are captured in the Makefile.
+Common development tasks are captured in the `Makefile`.
 To view those tasks, run the following command:

 ```bash
 make